0xVector/envoy-cache-ext/README.md

 - when serving a cached hit, the data is not copied from the cache store, instead a `BufferFragment` is used to just reference it without copying.

+The cache has bounded memory for cached responses, but doesn't limit the size of inflight responses for now.
+The memory is accounted manually on entry creation/eviction.

+The size of an entry is calculated as follows: `key_size + body_size + number_of_headers`.
+The headers could be accounted by the real size, but this doesn't seem to be straightforwardly provided by the `HeaderMap` objects.

 #### Resource lifetime management

 The cache manages the lifetime of its entries by storing a simple reference count.
 Entries still in use